KohlsTechnology/eunomia/README.md

     SecretRef: <gitconfig and credentials secret>
 ```

-These are the mandatory contraints and default behaviors of the fields:
+These are the mandatory constraints and default behaviors of the fields:

 | field name  | mandatory  | default  |
 |:---|:---:|:---|